 It is essential for the operation of an energy market; it is the meeting point between generation and demand and the medium through which electric energy is exchanged.

-Through its affiliates and subsidiaries, ISA expands, operates and maintains high-voltage energy transmission systems, which positions it as the largest international electricity carrier in Latin America, with 44,175 km of high-voltage circuit, 87,128 MVA of transformation capacity, and interconnections between Venezuela and Colombia, Colombia and Ecuador, and Ecuador and Peru.
+Through its affiliates and subsidiaries, ISA expands, operates and maintains high-voltage energy transmission systems, which positions it as the largest international electricity carrier in Latin America, with 45,142 km and 90,821 MVA of energy transmission infrastructure in operation.

 The business offers a full portfolio of electric energy transmission services for market agents; connection to the electric system from generators, network operators, regional carriers and major consumers; construction of projects for third parties; and associated maintenance services, electricity and energy studies.